Exploitation of women in mass media: Music's effect on how women are perceived

 There are multiple online articles that seek to identify songs that have misogynistic undertones woven throughout them.
 For example, an article in the online US women's magazine Bustle provided a clip of lyrics from the song "Fine China" by Chris Brown.
 He sings "It's alright, I'm not dangerous / When you're mine, I'll be generous / You're irreplaceable; Collectible / Just like fine China."
 The article went on to conclude that the song was demeaning to women by referring to them as objects or possessions.
 Another example of this is found in the song "Animals" by Maroon 5.
 A lyric from this song is "Baby I'm preying on you tonight.
 Hunt, you down eat you alive.
 Just like animals."

 In July 2018 there was a movement about the "restrictions on language eroding women's ability to craft narrative in music."
 The movement addressed the importance of how women and mainly their bodies are portrayed in songwriting.
 They spoke about all matters such as, women having the ability to feel comfortable with these lyrics and not as if they are being objectified.

 An article on the "Los Angeles Times" talks about misogyny in rap music by asking the question, "Does rap music disrespect women, girls?
 In asking this they interviewed many young children to get their responses.
-One child at the age of 17 mentioned " Let's put it like this: The only way a female can be disrespected is it she's a "ho".
+One child at the age of 17 mentioned " Let's put it like this: The only way a female can be disrespected is if she's a "ho".
 Most raps are written from experience.
 Just because rappers sing about "hos" doesn't mean every female is one.
 Rapping is either about what you have been through, or it is made to sell records.
-A lot of girls get offended by what rappers say, but another reality is it’s hard for a black man to make a living in this world.
+A lot of girls get offended by what rappers say, but another reality is it's hard for a black man to make a living in this world.
 You have to be heard.
 We have a lot of gifts and talents in South-Central Los Angeles, but not a lot of people come here.
 I know a lot of kids who write good poetry, but if one kid has a bad image, people on the outside think we’re all alike."